-A smart marketing consultant can be the secret weapon in an author’s campaign to market and promote a book.
+A smart marketing consultant and basic ideas like meet the users’ intent, can be the secret weapon in an author’s campaign to market and promote a book.
 That’s according to Adrienne Biggs, one of three experts interviewed for this post.

 I surveyed three veteran book marketing pros and here’s what they said about the changing world of promotion and publicity.
 First, their credentials:

 Cindy Ratzlaff describes herself as a brand evangelist, buzz marketer and social media strategist.
 She’s the author of The Beginner’s Guide to Facebook for Business.
 Cindy has developed award-winning marketing and publicity campaigns for more than 150 New York Times bestselling books and was named by Forbes magazine as one of the “Top 30 Women Entrepreneurs to Follow on Twitter”.

 Stephanie Chandler is CEO of Authority Publishing, a company that specializes in custom publishing and marketing services for authors.
 She has a broad variety of publisher and author clients, and is the author of Own Your Niche: Hype-Free Internet Marketing Tactics, and The Author’s Guide to Building an Online Platform: Leveraging the Internet to Sell More Books.

 Adrienne Biggs is former Publicity Manager for Jossey-Bass, an imprint of John Wiley & Sons.
 In 2008, she launched Biggs Publicity, and embraced the use of Facebook and Twitter.
 In 2010, Adrienne was named Board Member and VP of Northern California Book Publicity and Marketing Association and in 2011 she assumed the role of President.